GluuFederation/docs-oxd-prod/3.1.2/sources/plugin/roundcube/index.md

 ### General

 In your RoundCube admin menu panel you should now see the OpenID Connect menu tab.
 Click the link to navigate to the General configuration page:

 ![upload](https://raw.githubusercontent.com/GluuFederation/roundcube_oxd_plugin/master/docu/1.png)

-1. Automatically login any user with an account in the OpenID Provider: By setting login to automatic, any user with an account in the OP will be able to dynamically login for an account in your Roundcube site.
+1. Automatically login any user with an account in the OpenID Provider: By setting login to automatic, any user with an account in the OP will be able to dynamically login for an account in your Roundcube site
-2. Only register and allow ongoing access to users with one or more of the following roles in the OP: Using this option you can limit login to users who have a specified role in the OP, for instance `roundcube`.
-This is not configurable in all OP's.
+1. Only register and allow ongoing access to users with one or more of the following roles in the OP: Using this option you can limit login to users who have a specified role in the OP, for instance `roundcube`.
+This is not configurable in all OPs.
 It is configurable if you are using a Gluu Server.
-[Follow the instructions below](#role-based-enrollment) to limit access based on an OP role.
+[Follow the instructions below](#role-based-enrollment) to limit access based on an OP role
-3. URI of the OpenID Provider: insert the URI of the OpenID Connect Provider.
+1. URI of the OpenID Provider: insert the URI of the OpenID Connect Provider
-4. Custom URI after logout: custom URI after logout (for example "Thank you" page).
+1. Custom URI after logout: custom URI after logout (for example "Thank you" page)
-5. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file).
+1. oxd port: enter the oxd-server port (you can find this in the `oxd-server/conf/oxd-conf.json` file)
-6. Click `Register` to continue.
+1. Click `Register` to continue

 If your OpenID Provider supports dynamic registration, no additional steps are required in the general tab and you can navigate to the [OpenID Connect Configuration](#openid-connect-configuration) tab.